Free Delivery on all orders over £99*

 Outdated: Oversized Fixtures That Overpower the Space

 Grand chandeliers or oversized domes may seem dramatic, but in smaller kitchens they overwhelm the layout.
-Even in large kitchens, one massive fixture often feels unbalanced compared to multiple smaller, well-placed lights.
+Even in large kitchens, one massive fixture often feels unbalanced compared to multiple smaller, well-placed kitchen lights.

 Why It’s Outdated: